He Rescued His Neighbor—Then Had a Yacht Crash Onto His Doorstep

 With Ian officially past Florida and into the Atlantic Ocean, the state is turning into recovery mode.
 In the state’s southwest corner, that will mean restoring power to over 500,000 customers, Gov. Ron DeSantis said, and restoring access to barrier islands—like Sanibel Island, which was completely cut off from the mainland after experiencing “biblical” amounts of storm surge.

-Interstate-75, which connects the four counties—Lee, Collier, Sarasota and Manatee—that make up Southwest Florida, was filled with first responders filing south on Thursday, including a convoy of over 100 ambulances that drove in from as far away as Arkansas and Missisissipi.
+Interstate-75, which connects the four counties—Lee, Collier, Sarasota, and Manatee—that make up Southwest Florida, was filled with first responders filing south on Thursday, including a convoy of over 100 ambulances that drove in from as far away as Arkansas and Mississippi.

 “From the wee hours of the morning there have been people that have descended on southwest Florida to be able to offer assistance,” DeSantis said.
 “This is going to be a 24/7 operation because we realize how important it is.”